wp-plugins/nextgen-facebook/readme.txt

 * Added the 'Product Card Default 2nd Attribute' option for Twitter Cards.

 = Version 6.8 =

-* *Free* version: 11685 lines in 41 files, with 50 classes and 393 functions
-* Pro version: 12905 lines in 50 files, with 61 classes and 431 functions

 ***Free* and Pro version changes:**